jinhoyoo/jinhoyoo.github.io/about/index.md

 ---
 layout: page
-title: About Archer
+title: About Jinho
-tags: [about, Archer, Jinho, Yoo, Tech]
+tags: [about, Jinho, Yoo, Tech]
 date: 2019-03-10
 comments: false
 ---

-## Who's Archer Yoo?
+## Who's Jinho Yoo?

  Experienced software engineer in microservice architect on the cloud environment and interested in machine learning.